top of page

 The first, so-called foodbank in Europe was established in France in 1984.
 There are now well-over 2,500 foodbanks in the UK, including independent organisations such as Brackley Foodbank.

 The Brackley Foodbank was initiated by Jenny Nisbet and the Reverend Duncan Tuck, then Minister of the Brackley Community Church, in April 2010.
 To give some idea of scale, in the very early days, the food was stored in Rev Tuck’s garage.
-After a while, the church closed, the minster moved away and Churches in Brackley took over the running of the Foodbank with much of the work being undertaken at the Brackley Baptist Church.
+After a while, the church closed, the minister moved away and Churches in Brackley took over the running of the Foodbank with much of the work being undertaken at the Brackley Baptist Church.

 1M5A9689_edited_edited_edited_edited.png